 - Export in different ways: Directly share video to YouTube or save video to DVD or hard drive.

-Just as what has been mentioned, the Mac editor enables you to edit any video with ease.
+Just as what has been mentioned, Filmora Video Editor being Mac QuickTime editor enables you to edit any video with ease.
 With several simple drag-and-drops, you can easily trim, crop, rotate, merge your videos, add effects/transitions/background music and more.
 After the download, drag and drop your source QuickTime files to the program, then follow below guide on how to edit QuickTime videos on Windows and Mac (10.13 High Sierra included):